json-schema-org/referencing/draft-handrews-jri.md

 Context specifications that define keywords with other behaviors MAY define any processing order for them.
 However, it is RECOMMENDED that any keywords that might be impacted by the behavior of JRI identifier and location keywords be processed after those keywords.

 JRI referencing is only interoperable if all non-JRI keywords (other than those overlapping in functionality with JRI identifiers and locations) are processed after JRI referencing keywords.
 However, the semantics of keywords appearing alongside of JRI references is determined by context specifications, which therefore MAY define other ordering requirements.

-## Disambiguating reference semantics {#disambiguator}

-Context specifications MAY define keywords that, when appearing adjacent to JRI referencing keywords, clarify the semantics of that reference within the semantics of that context specification.
-For example, a specification for code generation might want to indicate whether a reference indicates linking two distinct pieces of generated code in a particular way rather than simply being an artifact of document organization that should be ignored.

 # Relationship to Web Linking